stelar-eu/GenericNER/README.md

 To perform food NER using SciFoodNER, you will need to have downloaded _cafeteria_ directory from [here].

+To perform food NER using LLMs, you will need to have [Ollama] installed and mistral:7B, llama2:7b, openhermes:7b-v2.5 models pulled.
+Directions can be found on [Ollama's GitHub page].

 # Execution

 You are now ready to run the application.